Read more on INSEAD Master, Executive as well as Open and Customised Online programmes

 Academic area: Technology and Operations Management

-Dates to be confirmed – Steve Chick, Professor of Technology and Operations Management, The Novartis Chaired Professor of Healthcare Management, INSEAD
+Fontainebleau, May – June 2024, Steve Chick, Professor of Technology and Operations Management, The Novartis Chaired Professor of Healthcare Management.

 This an experimental workshop combining three novel approaches to Innovation/Entrepreneurship: Business Model Innovation, Idea Tournaments and Lean Startups.
 Business Model Innovation is a technique to identify entrepreneurial opportunities through innovating the business models in existing competitive industries.
 Idea Tournaments is a process that leverages the wisdom of the crowd for entrepreneurial opportunity generation, selection and refinement.
 Lean Startup philosophy prioritizes tasks to limit entrepreneurial risk.
 Taken together, these approaches provide a systematic risk-limiting pathway to realizing entrepreneurial outcomes.
 As a class, we will follow these techniques and jointly start one or more new ventures.
 We will use these principles to generate about 1500 new business opportunities and through a variety of selection mechanisms; we will filter and develop these opportunities until a handful of outstanding business concepts remain.
 Alumni of this course have gone on to develop multiple successful businesses and have realized significant financial gains from the ideas generated and developed during this course.